Malikx-Alee/SmartDMV/ReadMe.txt

-Our project is in three parts .
+This project in these parts .
 1 .
 Android app
 2 .
 WebApplication
 3 .
 Blockchain